ennisj/awesome_sauce_docs/wiimote.md

    Do not press it yet.
 ![controller_menu](images/controller_menu.png)

-3. On the Wii remote, press button 1 and 2 together to put it into Bluetooth connection mode.
+1. On the Wii remote, press button 1 and 2 together to put it into Bluetooth connection mode.
    The LEDs on the Wii remote should start flashing.

+   {: .note-title }
-   **Note for third party Wii remotes:**
+   > Note for third party Wii remotes
+   >
-   It's been noticed that third party Wii remotes typically have a shorter time period staying in the BT connection mode, which is not enough for the software to finish the handshake process.
+   > It's been noticed that third party Wii remotes typically have a shorter time period staying in the BT connection mode,
+   > which is not enough for the software to finish the handshake process.
-   If that's the case, try pressing and holding buttons 1 and 2 during the connection process.
+   > If that's the case, try holding and do not let go buttons 1 and 2 during the connection process.
-   If that still doesn't work, try pressing the red button under the battery cover.
+   > If that still doesn't work, try pressing the red button under the battery cover.

-5. Within the RetroFE menu, press **Connect Wii Remotes**.
+1. Within the RetroFE menu, press **Connect Wii Remotes**.
    Once the connection succeeds, the Wii remote will rumble once and one of the four LEDs on the Wii remote lights up to indicate the index of that remote.

    If the connection times out, try repeating steps 2 and 3.

 # Using the Wii remote